 Erected 1997 by Department of Historic Resources.
 (Marker Number FF-4.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Brig.
-Gen. Turner Ashby, C.S.A. (here, next to this marker); The Hollow (approx. ¼ mile away); In Memory of Officers of the C.S.A.
-Death of 2d Lt.
-James “Big Yankee” Ames (approx. 3.9 miles away); Delaplane (approx. 4 miles away); Piedmont Station (approx. 4 miles away); Discovery Shenandoah Valley (approx. 4.3 miles away); Warren County/Fauquier County (approx. 4.3 miles away).
+Gen. Turner Ashby, C.S.A. (here, next to this marker); The Hollow (approx. ¼ mile away); John Marshall's Leeds Manor Rural Historic District (approx. 2.8 miles away); In Memory of Officers of the C.S.A. (approx. 3.8 miles away); Death of 2d Lt.
+James “Big Yankee” Ames (approx. 3.9 miles away); Delaplane (approx. 4 miles away); Piedmont Station (approx. 4 miles away); Discovery Shenandoah Valley (approx. 4.3 miles away).
 Touch for a list and map of all markers in Markham.

 Regarding Lee’s Bivouac, Gettysburg Campaign.
 Despite being the birth place and home of Turner Ashby, the gap here through the Blue Ridge is known as Manassas Gap.
 The historic Manassas Gap Railroad, now the Southern Railroad, passes through here, alongside Interstate 66 and Virginia 55.
 Ashby’s Gap, named for an older namesake, is actually further north (where US Highway 50 crosses the Blue Ridge).
 Snickers Gap mentioned on the marker is further North in Loudoun County where present day US 7 crosses the Blue Ridge.
 Chester Gap is further South from here, where the three counties of Fauquier, Rappahannock and Warren meet, and US 522 passes.